Simple Dumbbell Exercises for Arms & Chest

 If you’re starting a home gym and want to make a smart initial investment, then adjustable dumbbells are a very smart choice to consider.
 Adjustable dumbbells are very versatile because they allow you access to multiple weights without having to reserve a lot of space, and they can also help you get a solid training session in.
-You can use dumbbells to train the entire body from bottom to top.
+You can use dumbbells to train the entire body from bottom to top with simple dumbbell exercises.

 Don’t believe me?
 Then, grab your dumbbells and take this article with you to your weight room of choice.
 I’ve got a full-body training session that will hit all the major body parts in less than one hour.
 Keep in mind that we’re picking exercises that provide the most bang for the buck, so even though we aren’t isolating each muscle group, everything is going to receive some sort of stress and stimulation, which is what you want with a full-body training program that won’t take the bulk of your schedule.